-(Click here to read what IAPD and its Environmental Committee is doing.)
+(Click here to read what IAPD and its Environmental Committee is doing)

-Many people find it surprising that plastics can be the most environmentally friendly choice, but it's something IAPD members have known for years.
+Many people find it surprising that plastics can be the most environmentally-friendly choice, but it’s something IAPD members have known for years.

 The plastics industry is committed to contributing to a cleaner, more sustainable world.
 People concerned with protecting the environment should know that plastics contribute to energy efficiency, resource conservation and waste reduction.

-Plastics and energy efficiency
+Plastics and Energy Efficiency

 Can plastics actually save energy?
 Yes.
 And they use less energy than you might think.
 The raw materials that go into the production of plastics account for only 1.5 percent of total U.S. energy consumption.
 In addition, it often takes less energy to convert plastics from a raw material into a finished product than comparable products made of other materials.

-Following are some fast facts on plastics and energy:
+Fast facts on plastics and energy:

 - Plastics help conserve resources.
 Using lightweight, durable, formable plastics, manufacturers can minimize raw materials used, energy consumed and waste generated.